-- SECTION 1.
-Findings.
-The Planning Commission does hereby recommend the City Council introduce and adopt the proposed Downtown Flexible Density Program for qualifying residential projects based on the following findings: - The proposed amendments to Title 17 to implement the Downtown Flexible Density Program will not cause significant health, safety, or welfare concerns since the amendments are consistent with the General Plan and directly implement City goals and polices.

-- 2. The proposed amendments to Title 17 of the Municipal Code are consistent with the 6th Cycle Housing Element Program 2.15 which states "Evaluate a flexible density pilot program and initiate an update of the Zoning Regulations and Community Design Guidelines to incorporate flexible density development options in Downtown Core and portions of Upper Monterey and Mid-Higuera Special Focus Areas to support the production of 50 smaller residential units (150 to 600 square feet) per year during the planning period." - 3.
-The proposed amendment to Title 17 of the Municipal Code are also consistent with the 6th Cycle Housing Element Policy 6.6 which states "Consistent with the City's goal to stimulate higher density infill where appropriate in the Downtown, Upper Monterey, and Mid-Higuera Special Focus Areas, the City shall consider changes to the Zoning Regulations that would allow for flexible density standards that support the development of smaller apartments and efficiency units."
+- 1. The proposed amendments to Title 17 to implement the Downtown Flexible Density Program will not cause significant health, safety, or welfare concerns since the amendments are consistent with the General Plan and directly implement City goals and polices. - 2.
+The proposed amendments to Title 17 of the Municipal Code are consistent with the 6th Cycle Housing Element Program 2.15 which states "Evaluate a flexible density pilot program and initiate an update of the Zoning Regulations and Community Design Guidelines to incorporate flexible density development options in Downtown Core and portions of Upper Monterey and Mid-Higuera Special Focus Areas to support the production of 50 smaller residential units (150 to 600 square feet) per year during the planning period." - 3.
+The proposed amendment to Title 17 of the Municipal Code are also consistent with the 6th Cycle Housing Element Policy 6.6 which states "Consistent with the City's goal to stimulate higher density infill where appropriate in the Downtown, Upper Monterey, and Mid-Higuera Special Focus Areas, the City shall consider changes to the Zoning Regulations that would allow for flexible density standards that support the development of smaller apartments and efficiency units." - 4.
+The proposed amendment to Title 17 of the Municipal Code are also consistent with the Land Use Element Program 2.15 (Residential Densities) which states "The City will evaluate alternatives to the current maximum number of dwelling units per acre (based on bedroom count) and height, parking, and setback standards, to regulate residential building intensity, and bulk and mass.
+Floor area limits will be considered."

-SECTION 2.
-Environmental Review.
+SECTION 3.
+Environmental Determination.
 Pursuant to CEQA Guideline 15164, an addendum to the Initial Study / Negative Declaration for the Zoning Regulations Update (GENP-0327-2017) was prepared for the proposed Downtown Flexible Density Program.
 The addendum concluded the following:

 - i.
-Pursuant to Section 15162 of the State CEQA Guidelines, a subsequent environmental impact report is not required because: - a) The project changes do not result in new or more severe environmental impacts. - b) The circumstances under which the project is undertaken will not require major changes to the adopted Negative Declaration, and - c) The modified project does not require any new mitigation measures. - ii.
+Pursuant to Section 15162 of the State CEQA Guidelines, a subsequent environmental impact report is not required because: - a) The project changes do not result in new or more severe environmental impacts, - b) The circumstances under which the project is undertaken will not require major changes to the adopted Negative Declaration, and - c) The modified project does not require any new mitigation measures. - ii.
 The proposed Downtown Flexible Density Program, including proposed amendments identified in this Addendum, would make revisions, additions, corrections and clarifications to various sections of the Zoning Regulations to ensure consistency and successful implementation of the Housing Element.
 The proposed Downtown Flexible Density Program and associated amendments to Municipal Code Title 17 are consistent with the scope of the previously approved Comprehensive Zoning Regulations Update. - iii.
 The changes are consistent with State Law, the City of San Luis Obispo Climate Action Plan, and the City of San Luis Obispo General Plan.

-Based on the foregoing, the City Council will consider adopting the Addendum to the Initial Study Negative Declaration that was prepared for the Comprehensive Zoning Regulations Update for the Downtown Flexible Density Program, at their Regular Meeting on March 21, 2023, as provided in Exhibit A.
+Based on the foregoing, the City Council does hereby adopt the Addendum to the Initial Study Negative Declaration that was prepared for the Comprehensive Zoning Regulations Update for the Downtown Flexible Density Program, as provided in Exhibit A.